 A probable cause affidavit said that Sanozier posted a video on April 21 of himself near a black Toyota that was parked beside his car.

-Using that information, detectives traced the video to a home in Coral Springs, where they found him and took him into custody on April 25.
+Using that video and Google Maps, detectives traced the video to a home in Coral Springs, where they found him and took him into custody on April 25.